PhD Offer: Health Impact of Electronic Cigarettes (e-cigarettes)

 How to apply:

 - The complete application package must be emailed to: email@example.com.
-Please include “PhD in E-cigarettes” in the subject line.
+Please include “PhD in E-cigarette” in the subject line.

 - Queries about the application should be sent to either Dr. Lavoie (firstname.lastname@example.org) or Dr. Bacon (email@example.com).

-- The closing date for receipt of applications is Friday 13th December 2019, 5 pm EST. Interviews will be conducted in January 2020 and the successful candidate will need to apply to the University by the official application deadline.
+- The closing date for receipt of applications is Friday December 4, 2020, 5 pm EST. Interviews will be conducted across December 2020 and January 2021 and the successful candidate will need to apply to the University by the official application deadline.